 The festival is free, and the public is invited.

-"It's an event designed to celebrate, showcase, and teach others about students' writing and research projects from their English 1010 and 1020 courses," said Tony Baker, Director of Composition and coordinator of the festival.
+"The event's primary goal is to celebrate, showcase, and teach others about students' writing and research projects from their English 1010 and 1020 courses," said Tony Baker, director of composition and coordinator of the festival.

 The festival features the work of participating students, mostly first-year students, who are on hand to display their projects at various booths and tables.
 Rather than stacks of essays, this non-competitive event features several hundred students' alternative texts, including posters, exhibits, brochures, multimedia presentations, and performances.
 Many texts represent collaborative efforts.

 "It's exciting to see what students have been working on and how theydesign their festival texts," Baker said.
 "We expect a wide range of interesting projects, lively interaction, and some entertaining surprises-a real carnival of ideas.
 This event is a rare chance for students just to talk to people on campus about their writing projects and ideas.
 It's great fun."

 For more information about the Festival of Student Writing, contact Tony Baker at 372-3909 or email@example.com.